 Beiras’s long border with Spain means visitors can visit a number of castles and fortresses built over the region’s 900-year history.
 Mountain villages retain traditional rituals and festivals, making Beiras a history-lover’s paradise.

 Typical Beiras cuisine is hearty and reflects the region’s mountainous terrain and cold winters.
 It features hare, wild boar, goat, sausage, and the famous DOC Serra da Estrela soft sheep’s cheese.

-Beiras produces wines of every style, including red, white, sparkling and fortified.
-Its dominant red grapes are Touriga Nacional and Alfrocheiro, which create subtle perfumed wines from the Dão, and the late-ripening, astringent Baga which thrives in the clay soils of Bairrada.
-White grapes include Arinto, Malvasia Fina, Rabo de Ovelha and Síria.
+Beiras produces wines of every style, including red, white, sparkling, and fortified.
+Its dominant red grapes are Touriga Nacional and Alfrocheiro, which create subtly perfumed wines from the Dão, and the late-ripening, astringent Baga which thrives in the clay soils of Bairrada.
+White grapes include Arinto, Malvasia Fina, Rabo de Ovelha, and Síria.